-I,, the Applicant / Respondent / Respondent's duly authorised representative [delete as appropriate] confirm my agreement to each of the following points:
+the Applicant/Respondent/Respondent's duly authorised representative [delete as appropriate] confirming agreement to each of the following points:

 - Unlike proceedings in the employment tribunal, all proceedings under the Scheme, including all hearings, are conducted in private.
-There are no public hearings, and the final award will be confidential. - All arbitrators under the Scheme are appointed by ACAS from the ACAS Arbitration Panel (which is a panel of impartial, mainly non-lawyer, arbitrators appointed by ACAS on fixed, but renewable, terms).
-The appointment process and the ACAS Arbitration Panel is described in the Scheme and the ACAS Guide.
+There are no public hearings, and the final award will be confidential. - 2.
+All arbitrators under the Scheme are appointed by ACAS from the ACAS Arbitration Panel (which is a panel of impartial, mainly non-lawyer, arbitrators appointed by ACAS on fixed but renewable, terms).
+The appointment process and the ACAS Arbitration Panel are described in the Scheme and the ACAS Guide.
 Neither party will have any choice of arbitrator. - Proceedings under the Scheme are conducted differently from the employment tribunal.
-In particular: - arbitrators will conduct proceedings in an informal manner in all cases; - the attendance of witnesses and the production of documents cannot be compelled (although failure to co-operate may be taken into account by the arbitrator); - there will be no oaths or affirmations, and no cross-examination of witnesses by parties or their representatives; - the arbitrator will take the initiative in asking questions and ascertaining the facts (with the aim of ensuring that all relevant issues are considered), as well as hearing each side's arguments; - the arbitrator's decision will only contain the main considerations that have led to the result; it will not contain full or detailed reasons; - the arbitrator has no power to order interim relief. - Once parties have agreed to refer their dispute to arbitration in accordance with the Scheme, the parties cannot then return to the employment tribunal. - 5.
-In deciding whether or not the dismissal was fair or unfair, the arbitrator shall have regard to general principles of fairness and good conduct in employment relations (including, for example, principles referred to in any relevant ACAS "Disciplinary and Grievance Procedures" Code of Practice or "Discipline at Work" Handbook).
-Unlike the employment tribunal, the arbitrator will not apply strict legal tests or rules (e.g. court decisions or legislation), with certain limited exceptions set out in the Scheme (see e.g. paragraph 12).
+In particular: - arbitrators will conduct proceedings in an informal manner in all cases; - the attendance of witnesses and the production of documents cannot be compelled falthough failure to co-operate may be taken into account by the arbitrator); - there will be no onths or affirmations, and no cross-examination of witnesses by parties or their representatives. - the arbitrator will take the initiative in asking questions and ascertaining the facts (with the sim of ensuring that all relevant issues are considered), as well as hearing each side's arguments; - the arbitrator's decision will only contain the main considerations that have led to the result; it will not contain full or detailed reasons. - Once parties have agreed to refer their dispute to amirration in accordance with the Scheme, the parties cannot then return to the employment tribunal. - 5.
+In deciding whether the employee's complaint that his Employer has failed to deal with an application under section 800 of the Imployment Rights Act 1996 in accordance with section 80G(1) of that Act or that a decision by his Employer to reject the application was based on incorrect facts, the arbitrator shall have regard to the Flexible Working (Procedural Requirements) Regulations 2002, as well as any relevant ACAS guidance.
+Unlike the employment tribunal, the arbitrator will not apply strict rules of evidence. - Unlike the employment tribunal, there is no right of appeal from awards of arbitrators under the Scheme (except for a limited right to appeal questions of HC law and, aside from procedural matters set out in the Scheme, questions concerning the Human Rights Act 1998).